 COBOL standard I/O statements are READ, WRITE and REWRITE.
-ACCEPT, DISPLAY and EXHIBIT are only allowed in background mode during program testing on the ND-100.
+ACCEPT, DISPLAY and EXHIBIT may be used for terminal I/O.

 SINTRAN monitor call I/O can be used in FORTRAN, NPL and MAC programs.
 The most common monitor calls are INCH and OUTCH for character I/O and RFILE and WFILE for block I/O. INSTR is not allowed under TPS (but OUTST is).
 Monitor call I/O can be used after both OPEN and RESRV.
 Note that calling the ordinary SINTRAN III I/O monitor calls from the ND-500, gives a substantial amount of system overhead (ND-100 CPU-load).
 Some special I/O monitor calls, DV INST (MON 503) and DV OUTS (MON 504), from ND-500 applications should be used.